janesmith73/product-docs/CONTRIBUTING.md

 ![github-comparing-changes-new](https://user-images.githubusercontent.com/49970529/215493175-d5c10247-7be1-4ecb-9173-773f3c06f1fa.png)

+### Update the site navigation

+Adding a new page to the documentation will require you to update [`sidebars.js`](https://github.com/emnify/product-docs/blob/main/sidebars.js) so that visitors will be able to navigate to it.
+If the existing `sidebars.js` configuration doesn't provide enough information on how to add your new content to the navigation, see the Docusaurus [Sidebar items](https://docusaurus.io/docs/sidebar/items) documentation.

 ## The review process

 After you have created your PR, the workflow is driven by cycles of content updates and reviews.